MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-overview.md

 # What is Azure AI Video Indexer enabled by Arc?
 (Preview)

-Azure Video Indexer enabled by Arc is an Azure Arc Extension enabled service that runs video and audio analysis on edge devices.
+Azure AI Video Indexer enabled by Arc is an Azure Arc extension enabled service that runs video and audio analysis on edge devices.
 The solution is designed to run on Azure Stack Edge Profile, a heavy edge device, and supports many video formats, including MP4 and other common formats.
 It supports several languages in all basic audio-related models.
-It assumes that one Video Indexer resource is mapped to one extension.
+It assumes that one Video Indexer account is mapped to one extension.

 If you aren't already familiar with [Azure AI Video Indexer](/azure/azure-video-indexer/), it's recommended that you familiarize yourself with the cloud service first.